Whistleblower Policy

 any other conduct that constitutes retaliation.

-BBM Youth Support will take all reasonable steps to protect the whistleblower from detrimental conduct and will take action it considers appropriate where such conduct is identified.
+BBM Ltd will take all reasonable steps to protect the whistleblower from detrimental conduct and will take action it considers appropriate where such conduct is identified.

-BBM Youth Support also strictly prohibits all forms of detrimental conduct against people who are involved in an investigation of a disclosure in response to their involvement in that investigation.
+BBM Ltd also strictly prohibits all forms of detrimental conduct against people who are involved in an investigation of a disclosure in response to their involvement in that investigation.
 Disclosures made under this Policy will be documented and investigated promptly.

-BBM Youth Support takes all reports of potential wrongdoing seriously.
+BBM Ltd takes all reports of potential wrongdoing seriously.

 All reports will be assessed and, based on the nature and circumstances of the disclosure, a decision made as to whether an investigation is required.
 For example, reports of potential wrongdoing of a minor nature that can be resolved informally will typically not require the same level of response as disclosures involving a large-scale and complex investigation.